A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Sri Lanka was originally meant to be the final destination on our round-the-world itinerary, but we were travelling faster than planned.

-Watching sunset in Sigiriya, Sri Lanka.
+Kids on a rock watching sunset over looking rainforest.
 Sri Lanka is a hidden gem to add to any around the world itinerary .

 Sigiriya, Sri Lanka